 Diagnosis

-To diagnose anemia, doctors typically use:
+To accurately diagnose anemia and identify its root cause, doctors typically use:

 Treatment